Jesus said: “Therefore, I tell you, whatever you ask for in prayer, believe that you have received it, and it will be yours.” Mark 11:24.

 Evening:

-During 2026 we shall be looking daily at the theme of DAVID – GODLY WARRIOR KING.
-We will consider the things he did and said and also travel through the PSALMS.
+During 2026 we are looking daily at the theme of DAVID – GODLY WARRIOR KING.
+So far we have considered things he did and said and how Samuel was influential in his story.

 We pause at our times of Midday Devotion to pray for others in our church family, our city and our world.